TadghW/rust-http-stress-test/README.md

+# MHT, for stress testing other people's websites

-# 'Stress Test' written in Rust with Tokio and Reqwest, front end is written in vanilla JS with Tauri
+'Stress Test' written in Rust with Tokio and Reqwest, front end is written in vanilla JS with Tauri

 ## Recommended IDE Setup